johnnysedh3lllo/space-tourism-spa/README.md

 ## Contributing

 Pull requests are welcome.
-Suggestions too, especially on the topic of project architecture.
+Suggestions too, especially on the topic of project architecture and planning.
 For major changes, please open an issue first to discuss what you'd like to change.